 A regional natural areas and critical species habitat protection and management plan for Southeastern Wisconsin was adopted by the Commission in 1997 and amended in 2010.
 The plan is documented in SEWRPC Planning Report No. 42, A Regional Natural Areas and Critical Species Habitat Protection and Management Plan for Southeastern Wisconsin, as amended in 2010.
 The planning effort was undertaken to identify the most significant remaining natural areas in the Region that are essentially remnants of the pre-European-settlement landscape.
 Other areas vital to the maintenance of endangered, threatened, and rare plant and animal species in the Region were also identified.
-The plan recommends the preservation of 494 natural areas and 271 critical species habitat sites, primarily through public and private conservancy ownership.
-The regional park and open space plan includes recommendations to preserve environmental corridors.
+The plan recommends preserving 494 natural areas and 271 critical species habitat sites, primarily through public and private conservancy ownership.